First Searches for Dark Matter with the KM3NeT Neutrino Telescopes: Analysis Method

 The method for the Sun analysis is similar: the likelihood function for the ORCA data set, for which only one configuration is present, is obtained by setting $f_d=1$ in Eq. \ref{likelihood_eq} and removing the summation over configurations:

-In the Sun analysis, the effective areas computed for different declination bins are weighted according to the fractional amount of time the Sun spends in that bin.
+The effective area is computed by weigthing effective areas in different declination bins according to the fractional amount of time the Sun spends in that bin.
 A weighted average of the effective areas in each of the bins is then used to compute the signal acceptance.
-The signal acceptance as a function of the WIMP mass is shown in Fig.~\ref{fig:acceptance} for each ARCA configuration and for ORCA6 for the case of WIMPs annihilating into tau leptons in the Galactic Centre (ARCA signal acceptances) and the Sun (ORCA6 acceptance).
+The resulting effective areas of the ARCA8, ARCA19 and ARCA21 at the source declination is shown in Fig.~\ref{fig:aeff}, along with the effective area for ORCA6, computed with the above described method of weighting declination bins.